aabato/facepad/README.md

 Our app is going to be a simple two-page user feed browser.
 The first screen will be a table view with a list of usernames.
 Tapping on a username in that table view will push a user detail screen, with posts from the user that was tapped.

+**For tests to pass, be sure to check the `FISNewsFeedTableViewControllerSpec.m` and `FISUserSpec.m` to see how classes and properties should be named.**

 Let's start by making our model classes, since those are pretty straightforward.

 ### The Models